Trusted Reviews is supported by its audience. If you purchase through links on our site, we may earn a commission. Learn more.

 • Privacy shutter attachment is a little odd

-Logitech is at the top at the mountain when it comes to home working peripherals and its range of webcams is a key part of that.
+Logitech is at the top of the mountain when it comes to home working peripherals and its range of webcams is a key part of that.
 It doesn’t just do high-end either, and we rate the Logitech Brio 100 as the best budget webcam you can buy.

 Affordability really is what makes the Brio 100 such a great pick but, of course, that has to be backed up by quality to make it value for money.
 It comes with a 1080p resolution and up to 30fps.
 We found the visuals to be up to a good quality, especially for such a cheap option.
 It’s auto-light balancing feature also worked like a treat too.
-The Brio 100 comes with a built-in webcam, which was crisp and clear.
+The Brio 100 comes with a built-in microphone, which was crisp and clear.

 The frame of the webcam makes it easy to mount on a monitor, while the Logi Options+ software brings handy customisation options.
 And, for your peace of mind, there’s a privacy shutter attachment too.